w3c/trace-context/spec/20-http_header_format.md

   `tracestate` headers are received.
 Whitespace characters are allowed for similar reasons as some frameworks will inject whitespace after the `,` separator automatically even when the header is empty.

-#### Limits

-> **PENDING - this was changed in favor of the 5 item limit** Maximum length of
-> a combined header MUST be less than 512 characters.
-> This length includes commas required to separate list items.
-But SHOULD NOT
-> include optional white space (OWA) characters.

-`tracestate` field contains essential information for request correlation.
-Platforms and tracing systems MUST propagate this header.
-Compliance with the specification will require storing of `tracestate` as part of the request payload or associated metadata.
-> **PENDING - this was changed in favor of the 5 item limit - see rules** Allowing the long field values can make compliance to the specification impossible.
-Thus, the aggressive limit of 512 characters was chosen.
-> **PENDING - this was changed in favor of the 5 item limit - see rules** If the `tracestate` value has more than 512 characters, the tracer CAN decide to forward the `tracestate`.
-When propagating `tracestate` with the excessive length - the assumption SHOULD be that the receiver will drop this header.

 ## Examples